GregePorter/RIS-quickstart/README.md

 6. `bhosts -w -gpu general-interactive` can be used to see what GPU's are available to a given queue.
 The queue in this case is `general-interactive`
 7. `Exited with exit code 137.` is the error message you get if your job ran out of memory.
-8. You can view what groups you are a member in using the `groups` command.
+8. You can view what groups you are a member in using the `groups` command. like
+   this:
+    `groups g.porter`
 9. And you can view all available queues using bqueues.
 If you want to see which queues you can access specifically, add the -u WUSTL_KEY_ID option.
      `bqueues -u g.porter` would be mine.